DOnofrio-Irene/HMM_Kunitz/README.md

 4. Swap the role of the two subsets

 ```
+#optimization on subset1
 for i in `seq 1 12`
 do
 python3 performance.py subset1 1e-$i
 done > optimization_results1.txt

+#testing on subset2
 python performance.py subset2 <insert the best threshold on the other>

+#optimization on subset2
 for i in `seq 1 12`
 do
 python3 performance.py subset2 1e-$i
 done > optimization_results2.txt

+#testing on subset1
 python performance.py subset1 <insert the best threshold on the other>

 ```